niefia/AzgaarFMGtoCK3/README.md

 All development is recommended to use a virtualenv of some kind.

 ### Windows
-Before installing packages, it is recommended setup is to install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+Before installing packages, recommended setup is to install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).

 Install packages by runnng `conda install -r requirements.txt`.